 - Free Trial Length: 7 days

-One of the coolest aspects of PlayStation Now is it’s available on both PlayStation 4 and PC.
-That means you can play hit exclusives like Marvel’s Spider-Man without having to buy a home console.
+One of the coolest aspects of PlayStation Now is its availability on both PlayStation 4 and PC.
+That means you can play hit exclusives like Marvel’s Spider-Man and Bloodborne without having to buy a home console.